Need Help Filing Estate Tax Returns?

 There are several legal ways that you can potentially reduce your estate taxes.
 Four of the most common strategies include:

 - Private annuity.
 This refers to the selling of an asset to a younger member of the family in return for an agreed upon amount to be paid annually to the seller.
-This agreement can last for the duration of the seller’s lifetime or other specified time.
+This agreement can last for the duration of the seller’s lifetime or another specified time.

 - Charitable transfers.
 These transfers include monetary donations — or “gifts”— made to recognized official charitable organizations; examples of such organizations include educational campuses and government affiliates.
-Donations to these charities are considered tax deductible and can potentially lower your taxes if certain guidelines are met.
+Donations to these charities are considered tax-deductible and can potentially lower your taxes if certain guidelines are met.
 An estate lawyer will know all the recognized organizations and can help determine if you qualify for this.

 - Transference to a minor.
 Transference in this sense refers to a monetary gift to a minor.
 Typically, this gift is given to a designated “custodian” who will give it to the child at a later date — usually when he or she has reached maturity or at an otherwise agreed upon age.